atet/3dp/README.md

 - Due to the small print bed, only a few parts could be printed simultaneously
 - The `counter1.stl` part required supports to print well and was difficult to remove
 - Multiple prints over a couple days allowed different colors and material types† to be used
-- Extra parts required: 25× M3×12mm & 2× M3×20mm machine screws and 2× ballpoint pen springs
+- Extra parts required: 20× M3×12mm & 2× M3×20mm machine screws and 2× ballpoint pen springs

-†The spring mechanism was printed in PLA+, which is advertised to be tougher and less brittle than regular PLA
+>†The spring mechanism was printed in PLA+, which is advertised to be tougher and less brittle than regular PLA

 [Back to Top](#table-of-contents)